bettercallsully/Sullys-Chat-App/README.md

 To get a local copy up and running follow these simple example steps.

-Install like you would any other local React app after forking
+Install like you would any other local React app after forking.

+1. Click live demo linked
+2. Login as "testuser" password is "123"
+3. Chat Away! 👍

 - Prerequisites
 - Setup